JardaniWorld/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This C program changes letters from lowercase to uppercase in a string
+This C program capitalizes all words of a string